Oldunixhacker/pysetup/README.md

   > Installer:   mac/MyScript-v1.0-Installer.AppImage
                linux/MyScript-v1.0-Installer.AppImage

-Warning for Mac testing: There is no cheap Mac in Earth.
-All Macs cost more than $100/£100.
-Same for MacBooks and most other Apple products.
-If you don't have enough money for a Mac or MacBook, you must setup a Hackintosh, which takes hours to set up and the worst part of it - it's illegal in a lot of countries.
+Warning for Mac testing: This platform is not Darwin-based.
+If you don't have
+                         enough money for a Mac or MacBook, you must setup a Hackintosh, which takes long to set up and the worst part of it - it's illegal in a lot of countries.
+If not, do not offer macOS support for your app.

+                         Also note that you need to have a very huge amount of money to create directly packaged macOS programs, unless the program will be installed through Homebrew.

                   Packaging complete!
 ```